sciZer0/newdiscoveries/c/README.md

 ## 2.3.
-Undersdanding the process of pushing, Force
+Undersdanding the Process of Pushing, Force

 Let's consider again the 4 cases simultaneously: